mintancy/llvm-beginner/notes.md

 - [x] Choice 1.
 Install the (LLVM embedded toolchain for arm)[https://github.com/ARM-software/LLVM-embedded-toolchain-for-Arm]

-- [ ] Choice 2 .
+- [TODO] Choice 2 .
 Use flags to specific the target.
 For example, I install LLVM 9.0.0 and I haven't figure out how to add new pass of the upper repo.
 And I don't want to reinstall the LLVM.
     - Use the`clang` to compile (learn from the previous repo *cfg files):